The Basilica Cathedral of Saint-Denis is an architectural marvel in Saint-Denis, just north of Paris, France.

 The best season to visit the Basilica Cathedral of Saint-Denis is from March to May and September to November.

-During these months, the weather is mild, and the crowds are thinner than during the summer months.
+The weather is mild during these months, and the crowds are thinner than during summer.

 You can enjoy the beauty of the basilica and the surrounding area without being overwhelmed by crowds.